biopragmatics/oquat/docs/invalids/prefix/hp.md

-# XAO
+# hp: Human Phenotype Ontology

+This page summarize the different resources that reference `hp` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 6 resources,
-The following 2 variants were found: ['HP', 'HPO']
+2 variants on the standard prefix were found: ['HP', 'HPO'].

-## `eco`
+## `eco`: Evidence ontology

-Identifiers for this prefix are given correctly in Evidence ontology.
+Identifiers for this prefix are given incorrectly correctly in `eco`.

 | external_xref   |   usages_count | usages                                            |
 |-----------------|----------------|---------------------------------------------------|
 | `HPO:PCS`       |              1 | [ECO:0006017](https://bioregistry.io/ECO:0006017) |
 | `HPO:ICE`       |              1 | [ECO:0006019](https://bioregistry.io/ECO:0006019) |

-## `enm`
+## `enm`: eNanoMapper Ontology

-Identifiers for this prefix are given correctly in eNanoMapper Ontology.
+Identifiers for this prefix are given incorrectly correctly in `enm`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                              |
 |-----------------|----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `HPO:probinson` |              5 | [HP:0001522](https://bioregistry.io/HP:0001522), [HP:0003674](https://bioregistry.io/HP:0003674), [HP:0003811](https://bioregistry.io/HP:0003811), [HP:0003826](https://bioregistry.io/HP:0003826), [HP:0100613](https://bioregistry.io/HP:0100613) |

-## `hp`
+## `hp`: Human Phenotype Ontology

-Identifiers for this prefix are given correctly in Human Phenotype Ontology.
+Identifiers for this prefix are given incorrectly correctly in `hp`.

 | external_xref            |   usages_count | usages                                                                                                                                                                                                                                                   |
 |--------------------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|